a20351766/mchain1.2/docs/source/channel_update_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~

 We will be operating from the root of the ``first-network`` subdirectory within
-your local clone of ``fabric-samples``.
+your local clone of ``mchain-samples``.
 Change into that directory now.
 You will
 also want to open a few extra terminals for ease of use.

 First, use the ``byfn.sh`` script to tidy up.
 This command will kill any active
 or stale docker containers and remove previously generated artifacts.
 It is by no
-means **necessary** to bring down a Fabric network in order to perform channel
+means **necessary** to bring down a Mchain network in order to perform channel
 configuration update tasks.
 However, for the sake of this tutorial, we want to operate
 from a known initial state.
 Therefore let's run the following command to clean up any
 previous environments: